OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/guide_create.md

 Balance: 110 ETH
  ```

-> Note: Our Wallet contract is upgradeable and we can upgrade our contract using zos upgrade command.
+> Note: Our `Wallet` contract is upgradeable and we can upgrade it using `zos upgrade` command.

 ## Wrapping up

-To summarize, let’s see what we have learned so far, we have created an upgradable smart contract Wallet using Create2 and sent some ether into it, then we actually deployed the contract and executed transfer method to send funds to another account.
+To summarize, let’s see what we have learned so far, we have created an upgradable smart contract Wallet using CREATE2 and sent some ethers into it, then we actually deployed the contract and executed transfer method to send funds to another account.

 That’s it!!
-Now you know how to use Create2 to reserve an address and deploy upgradable contracts, [here](https://blog.zeppelinos.org/getting-the-most-out-of-create2/) is our blog post if you want to deep dive into Create2 and its use cases in *counterfactual instantiation *and* user onboarding.* In the next tutorial, we will learn how to create contracts using another contract.
+Now you know how to use CREATE2 to reserve an address and deploy upgradable contracts, [here](https://blog.zeppelinos.org/getting-the-most-out-of-create2/) is our blog post if you want to deep dive into CREATE2 and its use cases in *counterfactual instantiation *and* user onboarding.* In the next tutorial, we will learn how to create contracts using another contract.